ikedatu72/SegmentaionLessW-OTarget/README.md

 # SegmentaionLessW-OTarget

-This repository serves as a code reference for the publication:
+This repository serves as a code reference for the publication [will be added later]

 Calculating Effective Elastic Properties of Berea Sandstone Using Segmentation-less Method without Targets